cheungbx/gametiny/README.md

 Refer to the schematics on the files section.
 Schematics created on easyEDA.com.

-*** WARNING ***
-Inserting the battery or the OLED or the header in the wrong direction may cause permanent damage to the ATTiny85 chip and/or the OLED, and/or the USB port of your computer
-Beware of different pin layout of OLED from different manfacturers that may swap the positions of VCC and GND, and SCL and SDA.
-ATtiny85 boards with USB ports are not suitable for this project.
-The bootloader on such boards uses up almost half of the program memory space with insufficient space for game program.
-Unless you know how to solder surface mount components (SMD), buy the raw/bare dual in line ATtin85 for this project. and use an IC socket.
-Programming the ATtiny85 is a bit tricky.
-Not every Arduino UNO, NANO board will work.
-Clone Nano/Uno from China may not work.
-USBasp programmer is preferred.
-You need to create the cable to connect the gametiny header to the USBasp header as shown in the schematics at the bottom  right

-*** TIPS ***
-Game buttons are all 6x6 tap-tic buttons.
-The up/down/left/right buttons can be replaced by a 5-direction mini joystick-like integrated button.
-Use small PC speakers or  buzzers without an internal beeper circuit as sound output, Test out the circuit on a breadboard first before soldering on a circuit board.
-Use laminated (isolated) wire for connection between points.
-Use the small soldering tip and apply flux.

 *** Games (modified to work on gametiny) and tools for testing gametiny in this repository *** Test_ATtiny.ino - test screen, buttons and speaker of the gametiny.
 Useful tools if your button is not working.
 BatBonanzaAttinyArcade.ino - traditional ping pong game , modified to have single button, dual button, and two players mode.